JosephMugo8711/Kash-1/README.md

 - **Documentation:** Detailed documentation will be available in the "Read the Docs" section (to be filled in).

 ## Read the Docs
-Documentation for this project, including installation instructions, API documentation, and development guidelines.
-They include: